-Curriculum, Quality and Standards Committee Terms of Reference
+Curriculum, Quality and Student Experience Committee Terms of Reference

-The role of the committee is to provide assurance to the Corporation about the quality of teaching, learning and student outcomes for all provision at all levels for all age groups.
+The Committee is responsible for ensuring the College provides an ambitious curriculum that meets the needs of the local, regional and national economic needs provides a high quality education and an outstanding and inclusive student experience where all students are able to thrive.
+The Committee will provide assurance to the Corporation about the quality of teaching, learning and student outcomes for all provision at all levels for all age groups.

 - 2.1.
-The Committee shall comprise of up to 9 members, including the staff governor, student governors and the Principal. - 2.2.
+The Committee shall comprise of at least 6 and up to 11 members, including the staff governor, student governors and the CEO/Principal.
+A minimum of three members will be non-executive. - 2.2.
 Associate members or co-opted governors with relevant experience may be appointed to the committee.
 The majority of members of the committee are required to be governors. - 2.3.
 Only members of the committee have the right to attend committee meetings.
 However, other individuals may be invited to attend for all or part of any meeting, as and when appropriate and necessary but will not have voting rights. - 2.4.
-The Chair of the Committee will be elected by the Corporation. - 2.5.
+The Chair of the Committee will be elected by the Corporation.
+Students and members of staff are not permitted to be elected to the role of Chair. - 2.5.
 The Head of Governance will act as Clerk to the Committee.

 3.1.
-The quorum for meetings of the committee shall be 40% of current membership, excluding any vacancies.
-(A minimum of two governors).
+The quorum for meetings of the committee shall be 3 members of the committee, at least two of whom will be external members.